Skip to main content

 Bill Summary

-The bill creates 3 new programs to be implemented and administered by the division of housing in the department of local affairs (division).
-The division is required to adopt policies, procedures, and guidelines for each program on or before November 1, 2024 ; except that, if there is insufficient funding before June 30, 2025 to implement and administer the child care facility development capital grant program, then the division is required to adopt policies, procedures, and guidelines for this program on or before November 1, 2025 .
-Each program will be available for 4 years.
-For each program, collaboration between the division and the department of early childhood is required for the policies the division develops and adopts to implement the programs.
+The act creates 3 new programs to be implemented and administered by the division of housing in the department of local affairs (division).
+The division is required to adopt policies, procedures, and guidelines for each program on or before November 1, 2024; except that, if there is insufficient funding before July 1, 2025 to implement and administer the child care facility development capital grant program, then the division is required to adopt policies, procedures, and guidelines for this program on or before November 1, 2025.
+For each program, consultation between the division and the department of early childhood is required for the policies the division develops and adopts to implement the programs.
 Additionally, the division is required to publish on its website and submit an annual report regarding the programs to specified legislative committees and to the department of early childhood.

 The child care facility development toolkit and technical assistance program is created to provide technical assistance from consultants and related professionals to enable interested child care providers, developers, employers, public schools, institutions of higher education, and local governments to understand the technical aspects of planning, developing, building, and co-locating child care facilities.
 The division must prioritize applications for projects that will meet a demonstrable need for child care in the areas of greatest need across the state and that satisfy one or more purposes of the program.
-The division 's is required to annually publish a annual report must contain information regarding the assistance provided under this program and the uses of such assistance by program recipients.
+The division's annual report must contain information regarding the assistance provided under this program and the uses of such assistance by program recipients.
 This program is available until July 1, 2028.

 The child care facility development planning grant program is created to incentivize and support local governments in identifying and making regulatory updates or improvements to community planning, development, building, zoning, and other regulatory processes to support the development of child care facilities.
 The division must develop a menu of recommended policy or regulatory tools, and eligible recipients for the grant must intend to implement one or more of such tools off the menu or identify other local policies or programs to implement to streamline the eligible recipient's regulatory environment for the development of child care facilities.
-The division 's must publish a annual report that contains must contain information regarding the amount of grants distributed and a description of recipients' use of the grants.
+The division's annual report must contain information regarding the amount of grants distributed and a description of recipients' use of the grants.
 This program is available until July 1, 2028.

 Status